neohugo/neohugo/docs/content/en/troubleshooting/performance.md

 Then type `hugo.exe` add press the **Add** button.

-{{% note %}}
+> [!note]
-Virus scanning exclusions are common, but use caution when changing these settings.
-See the [Microsoft Defender Antivirus documentation](https://support.microsoft.com/en-us/topic/how-to-add-a-file-type-or-process-exclusion-to-windows-security-e524cbc2-3975-63c2-f9d1-7c2eb5331e53) for details.
+> Virus scanning exclusions are common, but use caution when changing these settings.
+See the [Microsoft Defender Antivirus documentation] for details.
-{{% /note %}}

 Other virus scanners have similar exclusion mechanisms.
 See their respective documentation.